pbs-assess/git-course/README.md

 	  git fetch cgrandin                <fetch changes that cgrandin has made>
 	  git merge cgranding/master        <merge the fetched changes with your local repository>
 	  git merge c<TAB>                  <this will auto-complete the above command (if unique)>
-	  git rm --cached filename          <remove the file from the git repo, but not from local directory>
+	  git rm --cached FILENAME          <remove FILENAME from the git repo, but not from local directory>
-	  git rm filename                   <remove the file from the git repo AND from local directory>
+	  git rm FILENAME                   <remove FILENAME from the git repo AND from local directory>
 	  git difftool <options>            <Compare changes using difftool; options can be branches, other repos you have fetched but not merged, or leave blank to compare to latest commit **CHECK THESE**>